ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-pricing-payment-billing.markdown

 Your pricing model does **not** cover incidental expenses over -

-* **Traffic Usage**
+* **Data Transfer**
-  Charges for traffic to and from your instance will be added to your basic pricing plan.
+  Charges over traffic to and from your instances will be added to your basic pricing plan.

 * **Expanding your Disk Storage**
-  We will automatically expand the amount of disk space allocated for your product when its usage reaches 90%, to prevent any chance of data loss.
-The new disk size will remain, and your payment plan will be updated accordingly.
+  When the disk space allocated for your product is 90% full, we will expand it to avoid running out of storage.
+  Your payment plan will be updated to reflect the new storage size.
     {NOTE: }
-     Deleting files to reduce storage usage after the storage has been expanded does **not** revoke the expansion.
+     Deleting files to reduce storage usage after the storage has been expanded will **not** revoke the expansion.
     {NOTE/}

 * **Backup Storage**